Majority voting is not good for heaven or hell, with mirrored performance: Performance of social decision rules

-For the society with a group of 7 agents and 14 \aB{individualists} (Fig.~\ref{f:2}b), Gaussian \aB{gain} generators produce a completely positive ERCG for group members (blue curve).
-In contrast, the ERCG of \aB{individualists} is negative, except for a narrow interval of $\mu/\sigma\in[-0.03,0.03]$ (red curve).
+\aV{Let us consider another society:} with a \aV{utilitarian} group of 7 agents and 14 individualists (Fig.~\ref{f:2}b).
+For it, Gaussian gain generators produce a completely positive ERCG for group members (blue curve).
+In contrast, the ERCG of individualists is negative, except for a narrow interval of $\mu/\sigma\in[-0.03,0.03]$ (red curve).

-It is instructive to compare this with the ERCG in the societies of 21 \aB{individualists} (red dotted curve) and of 21 group members (blue dotted curve).
-The most advantageous position is in the group of 7 agents and the worst is among the \aB{individualists} complementing this group.
-Such a group can be considered as an ``elite''.
-It usually receives relatively high capital gains at the expense of \aB{individualists}.
+It is instructive to compare this with the ERCG for the societies of 21 individualists (red dotted curve) and of 21 group members (blue dotted curve).
+The most advantageous position is in the group of 7 agents and the worst is among the individualists complementing this group.
+Such a group can be considered an ``elite'' \aG{in this stylized model}.
+It usually receives relatively high capital gains at the expense of individualists.
 It should be noted that the ERCG of the whole mixed society (gray curve) is even lower than that for the society of 21 individualists.
-The impact of a ``{\em responsible\/} elite'' on public welfare was investigated in \cite{TsChLo20Cambr,TsoChe24E}.
+The impact of a ``{\em responsible\/} elite'' on public welfare was investigated \aV{by} \cite{TsChLo20Cambr,TsoChe24E}.
 In most cases, such an elite provides society with capital growth.